nklein/wordle-solve/README.md

 With a smaller dictionary of more human words, the greedy guess is `"tares"`, which is expected to keep only 2.3% of that smaller dictionary.
 The even more human guess `"rates"` does almost as well (expecting to keep only 2.4% of either dictionary).
+For the Wordle dictionary, the best first guess it `"raise"`.

 ### ENTROPY-GUESS IMPLEMENTATION